 Senior Vice President for Health Affairs

-Steven D. Shapiro, MD, was appointed Senior Vice President for Health Affairs in May 2021.
+Steven D. Shapiro, MD, was appointed senior vice president for health affairs in May 2021.
+He is currently the interim dean of the Keck School of Medicine of USC.
 Shapiro directly oversees Keck Medicine of USC and Keck School of Medicine, working closely with the Office of the Provost and the university’s senior leadership team and serving as a critical member of the USC Health System Board.

 Shapiro joined USC after spending 15 years at the University of Pittsburgh Medical Center (UPMC), serving several capacities.
 He led UPMC’s health services division that encompasses 40 hospitals and over 7,000 employed and affiliated physicians, working closely with the UPMC health plan and providing value-based care for the $23 billion healthcare provider and insurer.
 Shapiro began his tenure at UPMC as the Jack D. Myers Professor and chair of the Department of Medicine.
 In 2010, he was named UPMC’s Chief Medical and Scientific Officer.
 Before UPMC, Shapiro was the Parker B. Francis Professor of Medicine at Harvard Medical School and the chief of the Division of Pulmonary and Critical Care at Brigham and Women’s Hospital.